-Table 2: Registered Motorcycles, Motorcycle Fatalities, and Fatalities Per 10,000 Registered Motorcycles in 2021
+Registered Motorcycles, Motorcycle Fatalities, and Fatalities Per 10,000 Registered Motorcycles in 2022

 |Rank (Worst)||Registered Motorcycles||Motorcycle Fatalities||Fatalities Per 10,000 Registered Motorcycles|

-From the data in Table 2, at least 8 of the 10 states with the highest motorcycle accident fatalities are southern or somewhat southern states.
+From the findings above, at least 8 of the 10 states with the highest motorcycle accident fatalities are southern or somewhat southern states.
 The five top-ranking states are Mississippi, Texas, Florida, South Carolina, and Arizona.
 Mississippi recorded the highest rate of fatal crashes at 14.22 deaths for every 10,000 registered motorcycles, and Arizona had the lowest at 9.94 deaths.

 Closing of the top 10 list there is North Carolina, New Mexico, Missouri, Kentucky, and Louisiana.
 Four more southern states, Nevada, Tennessee, Alabama, and Georgia, also make it to the top 20 list.